Jiaolong: Crocodile or alligator

 The term jiao e or "jiao crocodile" (蛟鱷; Tang period pronunciation: kău ngak) (Note: Cf. Late Middle Chinese:kaɨw ŋak.) occurs in the description of Han Yu's encounter with crocodiles according to Zhang Du's Xuanshi zhi or "Records of the House of Proclamation" written in the late Tang period.
 (Note: Albeit the creatures are referred to merely as "crocodile" or "crocodile fish" in Han Yu's own work, the E yu wen (鰐魚文) "Message to Crocodiles".)

 As noted the Compendium of Materia Medica identifies jiao with Sanskrit 宮毗羅, (Note: 宮毗羅 is equivalent to 宮毘羅 when you swap out one character into a variant form.) i.e., kumbhīra which denotes a long-snouted crocodylid.
 The 19th-century herpetologist Albert-Auguste Fauvel concurred, stating that jiaolong referred to a crocodile or gavial clade of animals.

 The Compendium also differentiates between jiaolong 蛟龍 and tuolong 鼉龍, Fauvel adding that tuolong (鼉 (t'o^{2})) should be distinguished as "alligator".
 (Note: As does Read tr.
 1934, tabulated glossary.)

 Fossil creatures

 Fauvel noted that the jiao resembled the dinosaur genus Iguanodon, (Note: Although the conception of iguanodon as appearing crocodile-like is outdated.) adding that fossil teeth were being peddled by Chinese medicine shops at the time(1879:8).
 (Note: Cf. Read tr.
-1934 noting the similarity of the Sanskrit name to gonglong kung-lung for Naosaurus listed in ZN,Bulletin of Zoological Nomenclature.)
+1934 noting the similarity of the Sanskrit name to gonglong 宮龍 for Naosaurus listed in ZN,Bulletin of Zoological Nomenclature.)